sagemath/trac_to_gh/Issue 4780.md

 # Issue 4780: relative number field constructor -- error message when given poly of degree < 1 is bad

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4780

 Original creator: was